tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 an `export {}` to make their intentions clear and avoid accidental parse errors while removing `import` declaration.

+*Note: The `export {}` is not new syntax and does not export an empty object.
+ It is the standard ES2015 way to specify exporting nothing.*

 ### Script Example

 ```js